-In this guide I’m going to show you the best ACOG clone.
+In this guide I’m going to show you the best ACOG clone and alternative.

-I’ve sorted the clones by use.
-So whether you’re on a budget or need a solid trijicon acog clone, you’ll find it here.
+Since then, I’ve tested a bunch of knock off ACOGs.
+So whether you’re on a budget or need a solid Trijicon ACOG clone, you’ll find it here.

 Let’s get started!

 Trijicon ACOG scopes began with Glyn Bindon.
 At that time, he was an aeronautical engineer at Ford Motor Company and had worked in the U.S. Navy’s F-8U Crusader project and other NASA projects in the past.

 Bindon birthed the idea of building a long-lasting scope with a reticle that illuminates in low-light and even no-light conditions without the need for batteries.

 Thirty years later, Trijicon’s ACOGs became a life-changing weapon in the U.S. Military and is currently one of the world’s most trusted combat sights.
 Besides the fact that they’re built like a tank, these scopes feature premium quality, precision, and unmatched durability.

 This article will contain everything you’ll need to know about the renowned Trijicon ACOG.